 1. Do What You Enjoy

 Try out as many different exercises as you can to see which ticks the most boxes for you.
-If you don't like getting hot and sweaty regularly, try out LISS or going for long walks.
-If you'd rather go all-in for less time, that's where HIIT plays a part.
-It's all relative, and as long as you know your stuff (and do it for the right amount of time), it all works!
+If you don’t like getting hot and sweaty regularly, try out LISS or go for long walks.
+If you’d rather go all-in for less time, that’s where HIIT plays a part.
+It’s all relative, and as long as you know your stuff (and do it for the right amount of time), it all works!

 2. Try Sports

-This one is a little bit more specific, but it's for a good reason.
-Trying out a new sport is one of the best ways to guarantee that you'll find something you enjoy.
-There's just something for everyone in it.
-Look past the obvious through to the weird and wonderful stuff that's out there and see which you find the most fun.
-It's not hard if it's something you love.
+This one is a little bit more specific, but it’s for a good reason.
+Trying out a new sport is one of the best ways to guarantee that you’ll find something you enjoy.
+There’s just something for everyone in it.
+So look past the obvious through to the weird and wonderful stuff that’s out there and see which you find the most fun.
+It’s not hard if it’s something you love.

-A lot of people tend to enjoy the fun teamwork elements of exercise from sports like rugby, hockey and football, whereas others prefer solo stuff like running, cycling, tennis and squash.
+Many people tend to enjoy the fun teamwork elements of exercise from sports like rugby, hockey and football, whereas others prefer solo stuff like running, cycling, tennis and squash.
 So, what works best for you and do it when you feel like it.
 It’s a great way to get the social benefits of exercise as well.

-3. Workout In groups or classes
+3. Workout In Groups or Classes

 All of them benefit you in new and unique ways, so give them all a try to see how they differ and which way makes your exercise more fun.
-That's what all of this is about after all.
-If you try out a new workout class, you might make more progress than ever and the same goes for sports or activities like with before.
+That’s what all of this is about, after all.
+If you try out a new workout class, you might make more progress than ever, and the same goes for sports or activities like with before.
 Try everything you can!

-4. Get a workout partner
+4. Get a Workout Partner

-If you don’t like the idea of working out with groups but still want to add as much excitement and motivation to your workout as you possibly can, working out with just the one partner is a great call too.
+If you don’t like the idea of working out with groups but still want to add as much excitement and motivation to your workout as you possibly can, working out with just one partner is a great call too.
 Working out with a friend, family member, partner, or anyone else really still has great effects on your fun.

-If you’re into weight training, having a spotter may keep your head in the game for example.
-Training with your partner is another awesome one so that you’re both in it together, and can still spend time together.
+If you’re into weight training, having a spotter may keep your head in the game, for example.
+Training with your partner is another awesome one so that you’re both in it together and can still spend time together.
 All of these little things make a big difference in your exercise/life balance.

-5. Get competitive
+5. Get Competitive